fe-lixe/meaningful-participation/RECOGNISING-WHAT-MATTERS-v0.1.md

 Network effects are particularly important for open participation infrastructure.
 A participation record created within one ecosystem has limited value if it can only be understood within that ecosystem.
 However, as more organisations adopt a common protocol for representing participation, the utility of those records increases for everyone.
 Participants can demonstrate contributions across a wider range of ecosystems and organisations can recognise participation originating elsewhere through explicit Ecosystem Relationships rather than proprietary bilateral integrations.
 Like many open internet standards, the value of such a layer therefore grows with each additional implementation, creating a shared participation infrastructure that benefits the broader digital economy rather than any single organisation.

 Open governance is equally important.
-As with other foundational internet infrastructure, the protocol governing a Participation layer should be openly specified and developed through transparent governance.
+The protocol should be openly specified, its development should be transparent, and published versions should remain available for independent implementation and development.
 No single organisation should define what participation means across society.
-A Participation layer should therefore standardise only the representation of participation and Ecosystem Relationships, leaving every ecosystem free to determine what it recognises, how it verifies contributions and how it designs incentives.
+Stewardship of the protocol does not confer authority to determine what participation means within individual ecosystems: interpretation remains ecosystem-specific.

 The broader digital landscape is also evolving towards greater participant agency.
 Initiatives such as the European Digital Identity Wallet, Verifiable Credentials and personal data store architectures increasingly seek to give individuals greater control over their identities, credentials and personal information.
 A Participation layer naturally extends this trajectory by enabling participants to carry and selectively share evidence of participation across ecosystems, while preserving each ecosystem's ability to interpret that participation according to its own objectives.